CodeForBaltimore/Learning-Resources/LearnToCode/JavaScript/JavaScript.md

 ## Other Resources

 JavaScript is everywhere on the web now.
 The learning possibilities and directions are endless.
-Here are some other resources that may be interesting.
+Here are some other resources that may be interesting:

 * [Babel](https://babeljs.io/)
 * [Electron](https://electronjs.org/)